 A: All our therapists are experienced, well qualified (some say ‘over qualified’) and continuing to study everything they can get their hands on about massage and the human body.
 We do a thorough assessment process so we find out as much as we can about you, your body, your aches and pains and determine what YOU want out of the massage.
 It’s not about us telling you what’s best, it’s making sure we work together to get the best outcome for you.

-A: Yes….all of our therapists have their provider numbers with all the major private health funds.
+A: Majority of our therapists have their provider numbers with all the major private health funds.
+Please check the list below before you book so you know who has what.
 Sometimes when a new therapists joins the team it takes 6 – 8 wks to get their provider numbers….it’s a pain in the butt but something that is out of our control.
 The invoices we give you have all the appropriate numbers on them so it’s as simple as emailing them into your health fund.
 All of our therapists are members of our professional massage associations.

-A: No but we only accept 60min or 90 consults for a first appointment as we require that period of time to assess well and then get down to some treatment so you come out feeling different…better.
+A: No but we highly recommend 60, 75 or 90min consults for a first appointment as we require that period of time to assess well and then get down to some treatment so you come out feeling different…better.

 A: If massage is right for you, you will feel more relaxed (deeper voice, sleepy, chilled out blissed hippy chick type), have less pain and be able to move more freely.
 You may feel a bit tender the next day but this is all part of the body healing itself so in 48 hours you should be fantastic.